geraldmaboshe/diary/README.md

 # Diary App

-A vertical social network around beauty.
+- A vertical social network around beauty

-### Preview App
+## How to run

+- clone the respository
+- `cd diary`
+- `npm install` to install dependencies
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- `npm start` to view it in the browser.